jeet8200/http-proxy-scanner/README.md

     Network Load:
     With a default of 200 concurrent connections, this script can generate significant network traffic.
     Be careful: Running large-scale scans may trigger abuse detection or get your IP blacklisted.

+Enjoy your proxy scanning! 🔍✨

+     If you found this useful, consider starring the repo! 😊